 Club Med met the new needs of this large target market by developing the Mini Club.
 At many locations, as part of the regular Club Med, Mini Clubs offer special facilities and a full programme of activities for children.
 From morning till night parents can leave their children in the care of counselors at the Mini Clubs.
 If they would rather have the kids with them for a day on the beach, that is acceptable too.
 But the Mini Clubs offer lots of planned and supervised activities for children.
-Many parents especially enjoy the chance to have a
+Many parents especially enjoy the chance to have a quiet, romantic dinner - something they do not often get at home.

-TOURISM, FRAMING Althosem Astroget market, Club Med positioned its products to appeal to the vacation needs of a generation.
+Having chosen a target market, Club Med positioned its products to appeal to the vacation needs of a generation.
 Recognizing that the needs of that generation were changing, it followed its early success with another product, in the form of the Mini Club.
 Both illustrate the need for marketers to pay attention to the changing needs of a target market and to adapt their products to better meet those changing needs.

-Positioning by Price and Quality
+Positioning by Price and Quality: